The government has relaunched the Household Support Fund grants with an additional £500 million to help households with the rising cost of living.

 The grants are available from councils in England, Scotland, Wales and Northern Ireland.

 As with previous support grants, we can guess that you’ll need to be over 16.
-You will likely need to show you have been affected financially by COVID.
+You will likely need to show you have been affected financially by the continuing rising costs.